 Avera Health, a South Dakota non-profit healthcare system, developed a suite of services called Avera eCARE to support participating rural healthcare providers in caring for patients.
-Avera eCARE connects providers by video to a team of specialists located in an urban hub location.
+Avera eCARE connects providers by video to a team of specialists in an urban hub location.
 Avera eCARE offers rural providers collegial support that can ease the pressure and isolation of practicing in a rural setting, while offering patients specialty care in their own communities.

 Through its Rural Healthcare Program, the Leona M. and Harry B. Helmsley Charitable Trust has funded hundreds of rural hospitals to implement specific Avera's eCARE services.

 Take a virtual tour of Avera eCARE's hub to learn how it provides support to rural hospitals: